Koudela/eArc-eventTree/README.md

 `0` is supplied as argument the event would die after visiting the destination observer leaf.

 The `PropagationType` is immutable.
-Thus these criteria cannot be altered once the event build.
+Thus, these criteria cannot be altered once the event build.
 They define the four
 [traveling phases](#listening-to-specific-traveling-phases).